dylanpieper/ShinySurveyJS-Template/readme.md

 -   `choices_col`: The column name used to populate the field choices
 -   `surveys`: A list of survey names that the dynamic field applies to

 Don't include spaces and special characters for the `group_col` or `group_id_col` value if you use them in the URL query.
-The app will automatically remove underscores when storing the data.
+The app will automatically remove underscores when storing or displaying the data.

 ### Option 2: Staged JSON